Friday, 22 November 2024

 I don’t mean, of course, that it isn’t already abundantly obvious that it is going to be dire.
 The choices he is already making for key appointments demonstrate he is going to oversee a depraved, intellectually and morally bankrupt, regime.
 About the only thing which may save us from the worst is that it may well also be too incompetent and too prone to infighting to deliver what it threatens.

-However, within that broad picture, it remains to be seen exactly what he does in terms of the two issues which most obviously of concern the UK: defence posture as regards NATO generally and Ukraine specifically, and a blanket hike in trade tariffs.
+However, within that broad picture, it remains to be seen exactly what he does in terms of the two issues most obviously of concern the UK: defence posture as regards NATO generally and Ukraine specifically, and a blanket hike in trade tariffs.
 I’ll discuss the latter shortly, and whilst I won’t discuss the former in this post there is a good analysis by Benjamin Martell of Edinburgh University in The New European, building on his and others’ report for the Independent Commission on UK-EU Relations earlier this year.

 Beyond the difficulty of predicting what he will do, I think there is an undesirability in doing so.
 One of the ways in which narcissistic bullies like Trump exert power – and it’s the same in playgrounds, prisons, and some businesses as it is in politics – is precisely to generate a psychodrama of fearful uncertainty around themselves: ‘what will he do?
 What will we do if he does that?
 What will he do then if we do that?’

 In this way, those around the narcissist become unwittingly complicit in his way of exercising power.
 It is very difficult to find a way of resisting that kind of power, but one possibility might be to stand back a little from the frenzy.
 To play it long and cool, rather than short and hot.
-Admittedly, that is not a luxury open the heroic defenders of Ukraine, but it might be good advice to the UK.
+Admittedly, that is not a luxury open to the heroic defenders of Ukraine, but it might be good advice to the UK.
 However, as a matter of fact, political actors and commentators here are currently engaged in trying to work out what Trump means.
 So the frenzy can’t be ignored.

 Trump’s tariff threats